Introduction

 Carotid Endarterectomy

-Carotid endarterectomy is performed to excise atherosclerotic thickening of the intima within the internal carotid artery in an effort to reduce strokes in patients with significant carotid artery stenosis (typically greater than 70 to 80% stenosis +/- symptoms).
+Carotid endarterectomy is performed to excise atherosclerotic thickening of the intima within the internal carotid artery to reduce strokes in patients with significant carotid artery stenosis (typically greater than 70 to 80% stenosis +/- symptoms).
 The opening incision is made, and the sternocleidomastoid muscle is retracted.
-At this point, it is important to visualize the carotid sheath, for this is where the structure vital to the procedure is located.
+At this point, it is important to visualize the carotid sheath, where the structure is vital to the procedure.
 The carotid artery lies on the medial side of the internal jugular vein, and the vagus nerve is situated posteriorly.
-Superiorly, the carotid sheath may also contain the hypoglossal nerve, the glossopharyngeal nerve, and the accessory nerve.
+The carotid sheath may also contain the hypoglossal, glossopharyngeal, and accessory nerves.
 These structures pass horizontally and cross the internal carotid artery.
 It is important to identify these structures before incising any structure.
 The surgeon opens the carotid sheath to gain exposure to the common carotid bifurcation, as this is the most common site for atherosclerosis due to non-laminar blood flow.
-Once access is gained to the carotid sheath, and the carotid bifurcation is located, the surgeon removes any atherosclerotic plaque and repairs the vessel.
+Once access is gained to the carotid sheath and the carotid bifurcation is located, the surgeon removes any atherosclerotic plaque and repairs the vessel.
 Possible complications include air embolism and laceration of the internal jugular vein or carotid artery.[13][14][15]

 Penetrating Neck Trauma